lowweihong/crypto-exchange-news-crawler/README.md

 This crawler is designed for educational and research purposes.
 Please ensure you comply with:

-- Each exchange's Terms of Service
-- Rate limiting and robots.txt policies
 - Applicable data protection laws
 - Fair use guidelines